 From Milan to the World

 As famous as this Milanese risotto is in Italy, it has not made it to most of America’s countries.
 It is relatively simple to find Risotto in any Italian restaurant, but not this Milanese dish with Saffron.

-Until this day, I don’t know the reason why this creamy Saffron Risotto had remained a novelty for many, including me. given that it is not only delicious but due to the history we also share with Spain, saffron is widely used in Paellas.
+Until this day, I don’t know the reason why this Creamy Saffron Risotto had remained a novelty for many, including me.
+However, given that it is delicious, due to the history we also share with Spain, saffron is widely used in Paellas.

 There are many different risotto recipes with various ingredients.
 Still, they are all based on rice of an appropriate variety, such as Carnaroli or Arborio, cooked in a standard procedure that I will explain in the preparation.

 As said before, Risotto requires constant attention.
 Do not pre-rinse, boil or drain the rice as doing so would remove much of the starch necessary for a creamy texture.

 I will start by saying that I will not call this dish Risotto Alla Milanese since Italians are particular about what can be called what.
-Although I am only changing two ingredients to make it vegan, I will name it Saffron Risotto, or Zafferano Risotto in Italian.
+So, although I am only changing two ingredients to make it vegan, I will name it Saffron Risotto or Zafferano Risotto in Italian.

 - 11 ounces Carnaroli rice or Arborio